-The following year, a study of 101 cirrhosis patients (with more than 1500 control subjects), risk among coffee drinkers showed a significant reduction in cirrhosis (the odds ratio was 0.54) compared with individuals who never drank coffee.
+The following year, in a study of 101 cirrhosis patients (with more than 1500 control subjects), the risk among coffee drinkers showed a significant reduction in cirrhosis (the odds ratio was 0.54) compared with individuals who never drank coffee.
 Similar to the previous study, for those drinking more than 3 cups/day there was a significant trend for lower cirrhosis risk with an odds ratio of 0.29.
 Repeating assumptions from the previous study, the consumption of other caffeine-containing beverages did not reduce the occurrence of cirrhosis.
-The researchers followed up a few years later and continued to find evidence for a beneficial role of coffee consumption on reduced risk of death from liver cirrhosis.
+The researchers followed up a few years later and continued to find evidence for the beneficial role of coffee consumption on reduced risk of death from liver cirrhosis.
 The mortality rate of people who drank 3 or more cups of coffee was lower than those who drank 2 cups of coffee or less (Tverdal 2003).

-The correlation was also valid for alcoholic cirrhosis as well as cirrhosis from other causes, which was different than the study from the 1990s.
+The correlation was also valid for alcoholic cirrhosis as well as cirrhosis from other causes, which was different from the study from the 1990s.
 There also seemed to be a threshold in how much coffee was effective: No further decline in mortality when the intake was more than three to four cups of coffee.
 The meta-analysis done by Kennedy et al. in 2016 concluded that an increase in daily coffee consumption of two cups is associated with a near halving of the risk of cirrhosis.

 A number of research studies have examined the role of coffee in preventing liver cirrhosis with consistently positive and sometimes quite dramatic results.
 A 2002 study also published in the Annals of Epidemiology concluded that there is a 71% lower risk for those drinking more than three cups per day (Gallus 2002).
 Drinking three or more cups of coffee daily lowers the risk by up to 53% of liver disease progression for patients with chronic hepatitis C. Black tea or green tea, however, had no effect on liver disease (Freedman 2009).

 Hepatocellular carcinoma (HCC) is a type of liver cancer that frequently stems from cirrhosis of the liver or hepatitis infection.
 It is becoming more common in developing countries and is often fatal.
-For decades scientists have studied the relationship between coffee consumption and preventive effect against liver cancer.
-In the 1990’s animal experiments showed chlorogenic acids in coffee had inhibitory effects against chemical carcinogenesis in liver tissue (Tanaka 1990).
+For decades scientists have studied the relationship between coffee consumption and the preventive effect against liver cancer.
+In the 1990s animal experiments showed chlorogenic acids in coffee had inhibitory effects against chemical carcinogenesis in liver tissue (Tanaka 1990).

 Researchers found that the subjects with a history of liver disease had a significant inverse relationship between coffee consumption and liver cancer.
 They concluded that coffee may prevent liver cancer more effectively among subjects with liver disease than among those without liver disease, but at the same time their conclusion stated, “…coffee consumption is significantly associated with a decreased incidence of liver cancer.”
 (Shimazu 2005).

-This followed with several epidemiologic studies:
+This was followed with several epidemiologic studies:

-A large scale study followed 90,000 Japanese subjects over ten years and in the Journal of the National Cancer Institute in 2005 concluded that coffee drinkers have half the risk of developing liver cancer as non-coffee drinkers.
+A large-scale study followed 90,000 Japanese subjects over ten years in the Journal of the National Cancer Institute in 2005 concluded that coffee drinkers have half the risk of developing liver cancer as non-coffee drinkers.
 This effect was recorded for those who drank just one to two cups daily with increasing effect at three to four cups.
 Unfortunately, because decaffeinated coffee is rarely consumed in Japan, they could not make a distinction between caffeinated and decaffeinated coffee and could not determine if caffeine were partly responsible for the decreased risk of HCC (Inoue 2005).
 In a similar study in Italy, where coffee is widely consumed, men and women who drink coffee may be reducing their risk of liver cancer, but tea and decaf did not appear to share regular coffee's protective effects.
-Abstainers from coffee drinking resulted in a doubled risk for HCC with respect to moderate drinkers (<14 cups/week) (Montella 2007).
+Abstainers of coffee drinking resulted in a doubled risk for HCC with respect to moderate drinkers (<14 cups/week) (Montella 2007).

 In another 2007 meta-analysis of published studies on HCC, quantitative information on coffee consumption from thousands of cases and controlled studies from Europe and Japan (approximately 240,000 thousand people, among them 2,260 diagnosed with HCC) had similar conclusions: They observed a 41% reduction in the risk of HCC among coffee drinkers compared with never-drinkers.
-Regardless of study design, geography and other bias, men and women who regularly drink coffee have a significantly reduced risk of developing liver cancer and other liver diseases, suggesting a continuum of favorable effect of coffee on liver function (Bravi 2007).
+Regardless of study design, geography and other bias, men and women who regularly drink coffee have a significantly reduced risk of developing liver cancer and other liver diseases, suggesting a continuum of the favorable effect of coffee on liver function (Bravi 2007).

-That same year another review of studies that represented hundreds of thousands of cases observed an inverse relation between coffee consumption and risk of liver cancer, and in 6 studies the association was statistically significant.
-Overall, an increase in consumption of 2 cups of coffee per day was associated with a 43% reduced risk of liver cancer, and the odds drop by 23% with each cup (Larsson 2007).
+That same year another review of studies that represented hundreds of thousands of cases observed an inverse relation between coffee consumption and the risk of liver cancer, and in 6 studies the association was statistically significant.
+Overall, an increase in the consumption of 2 cups of coffee per day was associated with a 43% reduced risk of liver cancer, and the odds drop by 23% with each cup (Larsson 2007).

 Additional large studies were done and showed similar results: High coffee consumption was significantly associated with a reduced risk of HCC in subjects, but was reduced in chronic hepatitis B patients by the dominant role of viral replication.
 They noted that further studies were needed to clarify the protective mechanism of specific ingredients in coffee and the possible interaction between coffee and underlying viral etiologies in the HCC development among chronic liver disease patients (Jang 2014).